-The Stonor Park well, measuring levels in the Chalk aquifer near Henley on Thames.
-Its hydrogeological setting, and the absence of major abstractions in its vicinity, mean it is often cited as a ‘typical’ chalk observation well.
+The Stonor Park well, measuring levels in the Chalk Group aquifer near Henley-on-Thames in south-east England.
+Its hydrogeological setting and the absence of major abstractions in its vicinity mean it is often cited as a ‘typical’ chalk observation well.

 Location of Stonor Park.
 BGS © UKRI.